nikshit-chauhan/nikshit-chauhan/README.md

-- 👋 Hi, I’m @nikshit-chauhan
+- 👋 Hi, I’m Nikshit Chauhan
-- 👀 I’m interested in Software Engineer Roles.
+- 👀 I’m interested in Software Engineer/Android Developer Roles.
+- 🌱 My current tech stack consist of Java, Kotlin, MySQL, Data Structures and Algo(JAVA).
-- 🌱 I’m currently learning DSA in Java.
+- 🌱 I’m currently learning Android Development using Kotlin in Android Studio.
-- 💞️ I’m looking to collaborate on related roles.
+- 💞️ I’m looking to collaborate on Android Development related roles.
-- 📫 How to reach me https://www.linkedin.com/in/nikshit-chauhan/
+- 📫 How to reach me https://linktr.ee/nikshit_chauhan

 <!---
 nikshit-chauhan/nikshit-chauhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.